Van Life With Your Dog: The Complete 2026 Guide

 - Long line (20-30 foot leash) for campsite freedom

-- Stake-in-ground tether for campsite
+- Ground stake tether for campsite tie-out

-- Portable shade canopy (for hot-weather camping)
+- Portable shade canopy for hot-weather camping

-- Towels (microfiber for quick drying)
+- Microfiber towels for quick drying

 - Paw wax (Musher’s Secret) for hot pavement and rough terrain